The creative industries are highly competitive, so media-related work experience is crucial along with personal determination to succeed

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-To gain work experience and build up a portfolio of work, contact radio, television, newspaper, PR or advertising agencies and ask about opportunities.
-Look out for summer placements, part-time and voluntary opportunities while on your course during the summer holidays or evenings and weekends.
+To find work experience, contact radio, television, newspaper, PR or advertising agencies and ask about opportunities.
+Summer placements or part-time paid or voluntary positions during term time or the holidays are a good option.
 It may also be useful to get involved with your university radio station, paper or publications office.

 Some courses offer the opportunity to undertake a work placement with a media or related company.
 This provides an excellent opportunity to develop practical and professional skills and to make industry contacts.